abdul304m/Linux_Shell_Scripting-Control-Flows-/README.md

 - [ condition]: Bracket are used to enclose the condition.
 - then: if the condition is met, execute the command.
 - fi: this is what end the if statement. it is basically if spelled in backward.
- So in this script you are saying that if the value of number is greater than ziro then you have entered a positive number.
+ So in this script you are saying that if the value of number is greater than zero then you have entered a positive number.

  ## elif statement: